 SimpleITK has a very flexible and robust build system utilizing CMake.
 It enables packagers to build SimpleITK in a variety of ways to suit their requirements and minimize recompilation of SimpleITK so that it can be wrapped for many different languages.
 Each of the language wrapping sub-directories e.g. “Wrapping/Python” can be configured and built as an independent project which is dependent on SimpleITK as an installed package of its libraries and header filers.

-After compilation the prudent thing to do is to test SimpleITK to ensure that your build is stable and suitable for installation and use.
-The following commands execute the SimpleITK tests.
+After compilation the prudent thing to do is to test SimpleITK to ensure that the build is stable and suitable for installation and use.
+To enable testing the cmake BUILD_TESTING variable must be enabled during the build process.
+Then the following commands execute the SimpleITK tests.

 cd SimpleITK-build/SimpleITK-build ctest .